 There are plenty of places to charge your smart devices, with up to 12 power points dotted around the interior, as well as two traditional power sockets to charge laptops and other devices that need more juice than a USB port can provide.
 You can essentially turn the Sport into an office away from home – or family entertainment centre – at the drop of a hat.
 The introduction of the Activity Key from the Jaguar F-Pace means you can also take a waterproof wristband on your outdoor adventures instead of the key and use it to unlock the car when you get back.

 It has a lower roofline and sleeker shape than the standard Range Rover, or a Volvo XC90 for that matter, but the Range Rover Sport is still a large SUV.
 It can carry five adults in comfort, with well shaped leather seats providing plenty of support.

 Towing has been made simpler, thanks to Advanced Tow Assist, a driving aid that allows you to guide a trailer into place using the reversing camera and turning the rotary controller to steer its path.
-The on-board computer then works out the correct steering inputs required automatically.
-It’s worth noting the P400e can tow between 500-1,000kg less than other Sports, but its maximum trailer weight of 2,500kg is still more than enough to pull a large caravan.
+The on-board computer then automatically works out the correct steering inputs required.
+It’s worth noting that the P400e can tow between 500-1,000kg less than other Sports, but its maximum trailer weight of 2,500kg is still more than enough to pull a large caravan.

 Reliability & safety

-While the Range Rover Sport hasn’t been crash-tested by Euro NCAP, safety should be less of a worry.
+While the Range Rover Sport hasn’t been crash tested by Euro NCAP, safety should be less of a worry.
 Both the fully fledged Range Rover and the Range Rover Velar managed a five-star result, so there’s little reason to think the Sport would do worse.
-It shares most of their safety kit after all, including features like autonomous emergency braking, blind-spot monitoring and electronics designed to help prevent rollover accidents.
+It shares most of those models’ safety kit after all, including features such as autonomous emergency braking, blind-spot monitoring and electronics designed to help prevent rollover accidents.